ZhenjaMax/BBG-Translator-tools/tutorial/1-XML.md

 # Part 2.
 Recommend software to edit XML.
 If you have any programming language experience and still writing code, in this case I recommend to use any integrated development environment (IDE) - Webstorm by JetBrains or Visual Studio Code (VSC) for example.<br/>

 But if you haven't any code experience then I recommend to download [Notepad++](https://notepad-plus-plus.org/downloads/).
-Download latest version installer from this link.<br/>
+Download the latest version installer from this link.<br/>
 This editor is like basic Windows Notepad but has list of benefits.
 There are some of them:
 - you can open any text file with this editor (just drag-and-drop);
 - has tabs with all recent opened files;